HAZELTON, Idaho (KMVT/KSVT) — UPDATE (5/17):

-The city of Hazelton issued a new boil advisory Tuesday for residents.
+The city of Hazelton has lifted a boil advisory after a test results have returned negative.

 City Clerk Ange Black said according to water quality protocol the city had two consecutive days of tests come back clear of contaminants.

 As a precautionary measure, the city issued a boil advisory after the water system lost pressure on Wednesday.

 The city is upgrading its water system and as previously reported, anticipated boil advisories could be as possibility during the upgrade process.

 The city of Hazelton is under another boil advisory until further notice.

 KMVT received a call from city clerk Ange Black at about 1:30 Wednesday.
 She said the boil advisory was put in to place after the system lost pressure.

 The last boil advisory was in effect from April 23-May 9.